New to the redemption process? Read the Gladwin County foreclosure & redemption guide →

 Can I sell my Gladwin County property during the redemption period?

 Yes.
 You retain the legal right to sell throughout the redemption period.
-Gladwin County’s lake access and recreational character attract buyers from the Tri-Cities area and beyond who are often motivated to close quickly.
+Gladwin County’s affordable rural acreage and recreational character attract buyers from the Tri-Cities area and beyond who are often motivated to close quickly.

 What types of properties are most commonly foreclosed in Gladwin County?

-Gladwin County foreclosures most commonly involve residential homes in Gladwin city, rural parcels, and seasonal cottages and camp properties on or near the county’s reservoir lakes.
+Gladwin County foreclosures most commonly involve residential homes in Gladwin city, rural parcels and acreage, and seasonal cottages and camp properties throughout the county.

 Where are Gladwin County sheriff sales published and held?